Skip to main content

 With just a wobbly rope bridge over a lava moat left to cross, Peach and Mario come face-to-face with Bowser, who is back to being Mario's nemesis after a brief face turn earlier in the movie.
 Bowser's doing it for his son, you see, but Mario swiftly cuts the ropes to the bridge, and Bowser tumbles into the lava… before re-emerging as a skeleton (aka Dry Bowser).

 As Peach continues on to Rosalina, Mario locks a gate behind her, standing his ground against Bower and Jr. to keep them at bay.
 It's an unfair fight until Luigi and Yoshi enter the fray, using a variety of power-ups (including an amusingly useless Balloon power-up) to level the playing field.
-After deploying Mr. Game & Watch, Dry Bowser's body is obliterated, with only his still-sentient skull left behind.
+After Luigi uses the Magic Brush to bring Mr. Game & Watch to life, the herky jerky stick man obliterates Dry Bowser's body, leaving only his still-sentient skull behind.
 Now all alone, Bowser Jr. summons a paint dragon… who promptly swallows Jr., to Bowser's horror.
 But Mario powers up with a Red Star, flies through the dragon to save Jr., and reunites father and son.

 Sign up for the Total Film Newsletter